ChrisLFieldsII/watch-room/server/README.md

 The domain is watchroomext.space

+Certbot install instructions are [here](https://certbot.eff.org/instructions?ws=other&os=pip) for TLS cert.

+Certbot cert needs to be renewed on 8/20/2024.
+I did the auto-renewal command, but check to be sure.

 ## AWS EC2

 Steps for getting server running on AWS EC2.
 Uses docker to containerize the server.